This article will show you how to:

 - use the

 sudo maas init --mode region+rack

 - Answer the prompts in the dialog that appears:

 MAAS URL [default=http://10.55.60.1:5240/MAAS]: http://192.168.122.1:5240/MAAS Create first admin account: Username: admin Password: ****** Again: ****** Email: firstname.lastname@example.org Import SSH keys (lp:user-id or gh:user-id): lp:petermatulis

-After a snap installation of MAAS, you can verify the currently-running configuration with:
+After a snap installation of MAAS, you can verify that the installation was successful with the following command:

 sudo maas config

 This command should return a sequence similar to the following if MAAS is operating propery: